aptima-ai/aptima_framework/docs/ten_framework/graph.md

   However, messages with the same name can exist across different types, such as `cmd` and `data`, without causing conflicts.

-For further examples, refer to the `check graph` command documentation within the TEN framework's `tman`.
+For further examples, refer to the `check graph` command documentation within the APTIMA framework's `tman`.